yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 For example, in `Pokèmon Sword/Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.

 To end the day, [Rodrigo](https://github.com/ReinUsesLisp) fixed a regression introduced by the `Buffer Cache Rewrite`.
 Some games benefit from skipping the cache, but others lose performance.
 For example `Animal Crossing: New Horizons` was severely affected in Vulkan.
-By [implementing a way to heuristically decide when to skip the cache,](https://github.com/yuzu-emu/yuzu/pull/6021) performance was restored.
+By [implementing a way to heuristically decide when to skip the cache,](https://github.com/yuzu-emu/yuzu/pull/6021) performance was not only restored, but also increased.

 ## Input improvements